FlowFuse/website/src/blog/2024/07/how-to-setup-sso-ldap-for-the-node-red.md

    nano groups.ldif
    ```

-2. Add the following content to `groups.ldif`, which will create the `users` group, make sure when you create new group the gidNumber and ou is unique:
+2. Add the following content to `groups.ldif`, which will create the `users` group, make sure when you create a new group the gidNumber and ou is unique:

    ```
    dn: ou=users,dc=my-flows,dc=site